Charles Allan Gilbert

 Charles Allan Gilbert (September 3, 1873 – April 20, 1929), better known as C. Allan Gilbert, was an American illustrator.
 He is especially remembered for a widely published drawing (a memento mori or vanitas) titled All Is Vanity.
 The drawing employs a double image (or visual pun) in which the scene of a woman admiring herself in a mirror of her vanity table, when viewed from a distance, appears to be a human skull.
 The title is also a pun, as this type of dressing-table is also known as a vanity.
 The phrase "All is vanity" comes from Ecclesiastes 1:2 ("Vanity of vanities, saith the Preacher, vanity of vanities; all is vanity.")
 It refers to the vanity and pride of humans.
 In art, vanity has long been represented as a woman preoccupied with her beauty.
-And art that contains a human skull as a focal point is called a memento mori (Latin for "remember death"), a work that reminds people of their mortality.
+And art that contains a human skull as a focal point is called a memento mori (Latin for "reminder of death"), a work that reminds people of their mortality.